UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 Notes:

-We can try parsing dates ourselves but that can be difficult and time-consuming.
+We can try parsing dates ourselves, but that can be difficult and time-consuming.

-To demonstrate this, let’s make an attempt at parsing the `Date` column in our `cycling` dataframe which currently has an `object` dtype.
+To demonstrate this, let’s make an attempt at parsing the `Date` column in our `cycling` dataframe, which currently has an `object` dtype.

-First we would need to split the column separating the date and the time and rename the labels 0, and 1 to `Date` and `Time` respectively.
+First, we would need to split the column separating the date and the time and rename the labels 0 and 1 to `Date` and `Time` respectively.

 ---